Seneca Lake

 Mark with a nice Seneca Salmon

-Lake trout fishing should be good to excellent here in 2024.
+Lake trout fishing ran the gamut from fair to good here in 2024.
+We consistently found fish, but getting them to bite was another issue!
 Landlocked salmon fishing has remained reasonably good despite the lamprey issues of the past few years.
+Good numbers of young salmon are around!
 For some reason, they tend to do better than brown trout in avoiding getting killed by the eel-like creatures.
-Brown trout numbers are on the rebound.
-Rainbows are doing ok here as well, but not great.
+Brown trout numbers are on the rebound and some large fish were taken here in 2024.
+Rainbows also really seem to rebounding here since the lamprey population has been under some control.

 This lake has a virtually straight north to south basin with very few major points and very little curvature; high winds can produce huge waves here.
 Anglers in smaller crafts and especially kayak fishermen need to exercise extreme caution when venturing out on this lake.